3 min read

 What Surviving Sites Have in Common

-Sites that survive algorithm updates share a few traits:
+Sites that survive algorithm updates share a few traits, and understanding these traits is more useful than complaining about Google on social media:

 The Real Security

-SEO should be a supplement, not a foundation.
-If your entire business collapses because Google changed an algorithm, you never had a business.
-You had an arbitrage scheme.
+SEO should be a supplement rather than a foundation, and if your entire business collapses because Google changed an algorithm, you never had a business in the first place, you had an arbitrage scheme that worked until it didn't.

 Google doesn't owe you traffic.
 Nobody does.
 Build something that earns it.